 In his formative years Rickey Medlocke mastered a whole bunch of instruments, but he truly flourished on guitar.
 He cut his musical teeth under the watchful eyes of his grandfather, Delta musician Shorty Medlocke, and become handy with a pair of drum sticks, going on to play in his grandfather’s band and later sitting behind the kit in an early Lynyrd Skynyrd line-up.

-But his career really hit a new gear when he stood out front as guitarist and vocalist for Blackfoot, and more than 40 years on from the band’s debut they’re back with a brand new record, Southern Native.
-So, it seems like a perfect time for Rickey to reflect on those early years, and the records that put him on the path to guitar stardom.
+But his career really hit a new gear when he stood out front as guitarist and vocalist for Blackfoot.
+These are the records that put him on the path to guitar stardom.

 The Jimi Hendrix Experience – Are You Experienced (1967)